TypeVee/Exhibiteur/README.md

 # Exhibiteur

 A website for compiling art into a locally-stored collections, primarily for creating exhibitions.
-This is primarily built around 2 APIs, Rijksmuseum & The Art Institute of Chicago.
+This is primarily built around 2 APIs, [Rijksmuseum](https://www.rijksmuseum.nl/en) & [The Art Institute Of Chicago](https://www.artic.edu/).

 # Setup